giuliofantuzzi/BeeOptimal/docs/source/about.rst

 ^^^^^^^^^^^^^^^

 If a solution :math:`\mathbf{x}_i` has not been improved for a certain number of iterations (*limit*), it becomes a scout bee.
-In this case, the solution is randomly initialized within the search space by using Eq. :eq:`eq-initialization`.
+In this case, the solution is randomly initialized within the search space by using Equation :eq:`eq-initialization`.

 .. tip::
     A good heuristic for the *limit* parameter is :math:`0.6 \cdot \text{SN} \cdot \text{D}`, where :math:`\text{SN}` is the